Short-Term Turbulence Prediction for Seeing Using Machine Learning: Methods

 An essential step in training our ML algorithms involved determining the optimal hyperparameters that describe the model.
 In the case of neural network architectures, the hyperparameters include the number and shapes of the layers of the network.
 For GPs, these correspond to the choice of kernels and their parameters.
 Another important common hyperparameter is the model-specific training length to achieve the best predictions for the 2-hour forecast.
 We select the optimal hyperparameters based on empirical performance.
 To assess the accuracy of these predictions, we evaluated various error metrics, including Root Mean Square Error (RMSE) and the Pearson correlation coefficient (\( r \)).
 In these equations, \( N \) represents the sample size, while \( X_i \) and \( Y_i \) denote the predicted values from the ML models and the corresponding measurements, respectively. \( \bar{X} \) and \( \bar{Y} \) are the means of the variables \( X \) and \( Y \).

-Figure \ref{fig:comparaison} compares model performance by computing the RMSE between the predicted seeing values (\( \hsp \)) and the observations (\( \sp \)) across different historical data lengths (2, 3, 4, 5, and 6 hours) for a 2-hour prediction.
+Figure~\ref{fig:comparaison} compares model performance by computing the RMSE between the predicted seeing values (\(\hsp\)) and the observations (\(\sp\)) across different historical data lengths (2, 3, 4, 5, and 6 hours) for a 2-hour prediction.
 As expected, the RMSE increases with prediction horizon across all models due to growing uncertainty and the weaker influence of initial conditions.
-While longer histories can be beneficial, their utility depends on the temporal correlation length, short correlation lengths limit the contribution of earlier observations.
-Moreover, the ability to leverage longer histories effectively is also shaped by network training efficiency and kernel choice.
+The main result of this comparison is that extending the input history beyond 2 hours does not improve the predictive skill in the present univariate setting.
+For the neural models, longer input histories even lead to a slight degradation of performance, suggesting that older seeing measurements do not provide additional useful information for the 2-hour forecast horizon considered here.
+This behavior is consistent with a relatively short effective temporal correlation in the seeing time series.
+It may also reflect the increased difficulty of training sequence models on longer inputs, as well as the limited ability of the simple GP kernel used here to exploit multi-scale temporal dependencies.

 A clear trend is observed for the RNN, LSTM, and \textsc{FloTS} models: as the historical data length decreases, the RMSE also decreases, with the best performance achieved for the 2-hour historical data.
-This could be explained as shorter historical data lengths limiting the complexity of the temporal relationships the model must learn, reducing overfitting, and improving its ability to generalize.
+This suggests that shorter historical data lengths limiting the complexity of the temporal relationships the model must learn, reducing overfitting, and improving its ability to generalize.
 Additionally, shorter input windows align more closely with the 2-hour prediction target, allowing the model to focus on the most relevant temporal patterns without being influenced by distant, less impactful data points.
 That said, using longer historical windows does not degrade performance by much; the RMSE curves remain consistent across training lengths and still show a clear decrease as the input window shortens.
 We therefore retain the 2-hour window as the default, as it yields the lowest RMSE while keeping the input compact and well matched to the prediction horizon.